-· Multi-layered measures including pumping up by subdrains and land-side impermeable walls, which have been
+Multi-layered measures, including pumping up by subdrains and land-side impermeable walls, which were implemented to control the continued generation of contaminated water, reduced the groundwater inflow into buildings. • Following the steady implementation of "isolation" measures (groundwater bypass subdrains, frozen walls, etc.), the inflow reduced from approx. 470 m3/day (the FY2014 average) when the measures were first launched to approx. 220 m3/day (the FY2017 average), though the figure varied depending on rainfall, etc.

-- As a result of steady implementation of "isolation" measures (groundwater bypass subdrains, frozen walls, etc.), the inflow reduced from approx. 470 m3/day (the FY2014 average) when the measures were first launched to approx. 220 m3/day (the FY2017 average), though the figure varied depending on rainfall, etc. - Measures will continue to further reduce the volume of contaminated water generated.
+· Measures will continue to further reduce the volume of contaminated water generated.

-Walues differ from those announced at the 20th Committee on Countermeasures for Contaminated Water Treatment (held on August 25, 2017) because the calculation method of contaminated water volume generated was reviewed on March 1, 2018.
-Details of the review are described in the materials for the 50th and 51st meetings of the Secretariat of the Team for Countermeasures for Decommissioning and Contaminated Water Treatment.
+1 Values after from those announced at the 20th Committee on Countermeasures for Contaminated Water Treatment (neid on August 25, 2017) because the calculation method of contaminated water volume generated was reviewed on March 1, 2018.
+Details of the review are described in the materials for the 50th and 51th meetings of the Secretariat of the Team for Countermeasures for Decommissioning and Contaminated Water Treatment.
+2: The average (provisional) value for the period April-December 2018.